empira/PDFsharp/README.md

 `dotnet build` should build the solution without any warnings or errors.

 * You need the latest .NET SDK version installed
-* Please note that you need a git repository with at least one commit in order to build the PDFsharp solution.
+* ~~Please note that you need a git repository with at least one commit in order to build the PDFsharp solution.
   Without a git repository with at least one commit, you will get an error message from `GitVersion.MsBuild` while building the solution.
   You can set a tag to define a valid version, e.g.: `git tag v6.2.0` to make it build with a specific version number.
-Without tag, version 0.1.0 will be used.
+Without tag, version 0.1.0 will be used.~~
+  (Is now done automatically by BuildConfig)

 ### Central package management